RoboSDK/Flow/README.md

 <a name="1-2-communication"></a>
 ### Communication
 Each of these functions are connected to each other through a `multi_channel`.
-Each multi_channel needs to have at least one producer and one receiver on the other end.
-A transformer doubles as a producer and receiver, so a path through the network may look something like this
+Each multi_channel needs to have at least one producer_impl and one receiver on the other end.
+A transformer doubles as a producer_impl and receiver, so a path through the network may look something like this

-`{()->A , (A)->B, (B)->C, (C)}` This network contains a producer, two transformers, and a receiver.
+`{()->A , (A)->B, (B)->C, (C)}` This network contains a producer_impl, two transformers, and a receiver.
 It is complete and and closed.
 There will be three m_channels in between; each with its own multi_channel name.
 If no multi_channel name is provided, then an empty string will be used; you can think of this as a *global multi_channel*.

 A global multi_channel is a multi_channel that is available globally for that specific message type.
 Publishing an `int` without a multi_channel name will publish to the global `int` multi_channel.

-**Not yet implemented**: At the moment m_channels use a multi-producer scheme, so if only one producer exists in that multi_channel, then it is inefficient due to synchronization of atomics.
-There will be a way to make m_channels that are single producer single receiver in the future.
+**Not yet implemented**: At the moment m_channels use a multi-producer_impl scheme, so if only one producer_impl exists in that multi_channel, then it is inefficient due to synchronization of atomics.
+There will be a way to make m_channels that are single producer_impl single receiver in the future.
 These will be done by tightly linking multiple functions and generating private m_channels that are inaccessible through the main network.
 Think of it as creating a subnet within the network.

 Each of the functions in the network will begin and start to process data and eventually reach a frequency.

 Looking at the original example: `{()->A , (A)->B, (B)->C, (C)}`

-At t0 the two transformers and receiver at the end will be waiting for messages and the producer will begin to produce data.
+At t0 the two transformers and receiver at the end will be waiting for messages and the producer_impl will begin to produce data.
 This could be through a network socket that has no local dependencies (e.g. sensor data).

-At t1 The first transformer receives the first message and transforms it, and at the same time the producer begins producing a second piece of data.
+At t1 The first transformer receives the first message and transforms it, and at the same time the producer_impl begins producing a second piece of data.

 This keeps going until all 4 functions are constantly communicating information to the final receiver with some